deanwampler/JustEnoughScalaForSpark/README.md

 As an alternative, you can also use [BeakerX](http://beakerx.com), which is also based on Jupyter and includes a number of useful tools for using different programming languages, plotting data, etc.

+### Beaker Configuration

+> **WARNING:** If you use BeakerX, you have to do one of two additional configuration steps.

+First option: After starting BeakerX as described below, click the _BeakerX_ tab in the home page and set the JVM heap space to 0.5 GB or greater, before opening the tutorial notebook.

+Second option: Set your laptop's Docker environment to have at least 2.5GB of memory.
+For Macs, the default setting is 2GB and for Windows it may be 1GB.
+Find the _Preferences_ in your Docker environment and set the memory to 2.5GB.

+### Other Notebook Environments

 There are other notebook options you might investigate for your needs:

 **Open source:**